 Jane Bozarth is an experienced classroom facilitator and elearning designer and author of several popular books including "Better than Bullet Points" and "From Analysis to Evaluation", and "Show Your Work".
 She has recently stepped into a new role as Director of Research for the eLearning Guild.
 Dr. Bozarth and her husband live in Durham, North Carolina.

 Jane is happy to sign her books and will also give feedback on designs or activities shared/brought by participants in the class as time allows.
+She will also comment on eLearning individual screens or short sequences.

 Registration includes coffee service in the morning and a full lunch.